CarlosSanabriaM/web_backend/web_backend/docs/source/quickstart.rst

     deactivate
     # (<env-name>) should disappear form the beginning of the prompt

+.. warning:: The paths to some directories/files must be specified in the conf.ini file.
-.. warning:: This doesn't have into account that the files of the topics_and_summary library should be located as explained in the :ref:`directory-structure` section.
+   This files are explained in the :ref:`required-directories-files` section.

 .. warning:: The development server (the one launched with flask run) is provided for convenience, but is not designed to be particularly efficient, stable, or secure.
 Instead, use a production WSGI server,